 Copper River sockeye are the most abundant species that is harvested from the Copper River, and the season lasts for three months.
 That is right, premium quality protein from May to August.
-Like the king, sockeye are a lean protein and is high in omega 3s; the same distinctive deep red color, firm texture and mouth-watering flavor as the king salmon.
+Like the king, sockeye is a lean protein and is high in omega 3s; the same distinctive deep red color, firm texture and mouth-watering flavor as the king salmon.
 Sockeyes are small, they average between 4 – 10 pounds, and don’t grow more than 3 feet long.
 Low in calories but high in protein, makes for a healthy addition to one’s diet.

 One of the things that I find romantic is that the Copper River is home to generations of fishing families; not only is the season their source of income but it is a passion, a way of life.
 The crews are small, they work together.
 The fish are caught, brought onboard individually, handled, bled and chilled immediately; which guarantees a premium product for us, the consumer.